The Divide Principle

 #endif

-In this header file, first check to see if the symbol _INCLUDE_SUM_ is defined, and then run the
+In this header file, we first check if the symbol _INCLUDE_SUM_ is defined.

-Here, the #define pseudo-instruction is used in the program that will be compiled later to
+Here, using the #define pseudo-instruction within a program that will be compiled later,

-symbol_INCLUDE_SUM_ is defined so that if this header file is called a second time, the
+Since the symbol _INCLUDE_SUM_ is defined, if this header file is included for the second time,

-The symbol _INCLUDE_SUM_ is already defined and will not compile.
+The symbol _INCLUDE_SUM_ is already defined, and compilation will not proceed.

-Eventually all source files will be combined, so compiling once is sufficient.
+Ultimately, all source files will be combined, so a single compilation is sufficient.

 sum.h